Surfshark Review 2020

 If any of Surfshark’s apps are causing problems, try the tips mentioned in this Surfshark not working article.

-Yes, since Surfshark has received an overall 4.3-star rating on Trustpilot, it is actually quite good.
-If we talk about reviews, out of 1300+ individual user reviews, Surfshark has received 70% positive reviews.
+Customers find Surfshark quite trustworthy since it has a 4.3/5.0 rating on Trustpilot.
+Surfshark has received 70% positive reviews out of 1,300+ individual user reviews.
 What’s even more impressive is the fact that only 8% of users have rated the service as “bad”.

 Surfshark has an overall positive rating online.
 Even Reddit has mostly positive reviews about Surfshark.
 Here’s one comment mentioning how good its apps are and how well it works with Netflix.